-The language in corporate documents can often slip into the use of jargon and be written in a management style that can make it more difficult for a member of the public to understand.
-To improve the comprehension of the plan it has been submitted to the Plain English Campaign for review.
-The Service will consider the review recommendations and anticipates that the plan will be accredited with the Crystal Mark for clarity and plain English.
+6.1 The language in corporate documents can often slip into the use of jargon and be written in a management style that can make it more difficult for a member of the public to understand.
+To improve the comprehension of the Plan it has been submitted to the Plain English Campaign for review.
+The Service is pleased to report that it has been successful in being accredited with the Crystal Mark for clarity and plain English.